by Dr Ishtiaq Ahmed

 However, I demonstrated in my book, STATE, NATIONAL AND ETHNICITY IN CONTEMPORARY SOUTH ASIA (Pinter Publishers 1996; 1998; and reprint 2019 Fiction House, Pakistan) that given the biases in favour of the territorial states to maintain their territorial integrity it is illegal to intervene in the internal conflict between the state and separatist movements in behalf of the latter.
 Therefore, in nearly all cases states can crush separatist movements.
 The cases of Sri Lanka where the Tamil separatist movement was crushed mercilessly and Syria where the Assad regime survived because Russian and Iran frustrated attempts by those striving to overthrow the regime.

-Even more rare is that the state and a separatist movement agree to separate as happened in the former Czechoslovakia and two states emerged as a dissolution of it: the Czech and Slovak republics.
+Even rarer is that the state and a separatist movement agree to separate as happened in former Czechoslovakia and two states emerged as a dissolution of it: the Czech and Slovak republics.
 Ethiopia and Eritrea also separated peacefully through negotiations.
 Such examples are like the exception to the rule of states striving to maintain their territories and the international system favouring such an attitude.

 The principle of non-interference in the internal affairs of one another and not to resort to force to resolve disputed borders has been a great success in Southeast Asia where ASEAN (Association of South East Nations) too has many disputed borders but they have resolved their conflicts through arbitration or bilateral negotiations.